mus-format/mus-examples-go/README.md

 - oneof - shows how to Marshal/Unmarshal interface.
 - pm - demonstrates how to use the `pm` package to serialize a cyclic graph and linked list.
-- validation - shows how to validate different data types during unmarshalling.

 More information can be found in the corresponding `main.go` files.